 1. Interaction Insight

-The need and opportunity for Insight Selling can arise through the interactions you have with a prospect as you move them through the sales pipeline.
-By having valuable conversations about their pains, needs and wants – you can encourage a solution by inspiring change.
+As you guide prospects through the sales pipeline, Insight Selling opportunities can arise through your interactions.
+By having valuable conversations about their pains, needs, and wants – you can encourage a solution by inspiring change.

-With Interaction Insight, the salesperson helps the prospect think of unique business ideas by asking tough questions and pushing them outside of their comfort zones while challenging assumptions.
-When this is done well, the buyer often comes up with their own insights on how to improve their business using your solution.
+Using Interaction Insight, sales experts encourage prospects to consider unique business ideas.
+They push prospects beyond their comfort zones, asking tough questions and challenging assumptions.
+When done well, buyers often generate their own insights on how to improve their business using your solution.

 2. Opportunity Insight

-Opportunity Insights focuses on selling a particular idea or strategy that your prospect might not have thought of, that is likely to lead to a sale.
+Opportunity Insights focuses on selling specific ideas or strategies to prospects.
+Your prospects might not have considered these insights, but they position you as a valuable ally.
 To do this, the sales rep must bring up new ideas that inspire the prospect.
-The winning formula for opportunity insights is educating your potential customer, while collaborating to create new opportunities for the buyer.
+The winning formula for opportunity insights is educating your potential customer while collaborating to create new opportunities for the buyer.

-Opportunity insights and interaction insights work together to build trust and maximise loyalty.
-Whether presenting your potential customer with a new opportunity or simply collaborating with them, by using insight selling reps can invoke change.
+Opportunity insights and interaction insights work together to build trust and maximize loyalty.
+Whether presenting new opportunities to potential customers or through collaborative interactions, Insight Selling empowers reps to drive change.

 Insight Selling vs Solution Selling